 In the early years of its existence, the college gained a reputation for high-quality education and expanded at a gentle rate.

 The 1990s saw the college expand rapidly, as it undertook an extensive building programme (naming each new building after a place in the Lake District, the most recent of which is Buttermere – a nod to the trees and wildlife that make the campus so attractive) to accommodate increasing student numbers, as its reputation for high calibre teaching and strong exam results spread beyond the borders of South Ribble and Chorley.
 It was during this phase, under the nationally recognised leadership of Principal Bernard O’Connell (who was later knighted for his services to education and to the college) that the college started to recruit in large numbers from surrounding towns of Blackburn, Wigan and Preston.

 After the millennium, the college’s results went from strength to strength, and it achieved: Investors in People Awards, Grade 1 inspections and superb links with the country’s top universities, allowing the college to consistently have more than strong progression to the country’s elite universities including Oxford and Cambridge.

 Today, Runshaw College has consolidated the previous 47 years of hard work and is now acknowledged as the finest provider of Further Education in the sector, attracting students from all around the North West.
-As well as glowing praise from OFSTED, the students at Runshaw College always seem to perform outstandingly well in their advanced level qualifications.
+Our students at Runshaw College always seem to perform outstandingly well in their advanced level qualifications.

 And that is certainly the case for Runshaw’s highly talented Class of 2021.
 The average grade achieved by A Level students was once again a B grade this year.
 Overall, the Advanced Vocational pass rate was 100% for 9 in 10 students.